Gustavo Núñez (baseball)

-Gustavo Adolfo Núñez (born February 8, 1988) is a Dominican Republic professional baseball infielder for El Águila de Veracruz of the Mexican League.
+Gustavo Adolfo Núñez (born February 8, 1988) is a Dominican professional baseball infielder for the Sultanes de Monterrey of the Mexican League.
 Núñez signed with the Detroit Tigers as an international free agent in 2007.

 Career

 Detroit Tigers

 Núñez signed as an international free agent with the Detroit Tigers on May 3, 2007.
-He made his professional debut for the DSL Tigers.
-In 2008, he played for the GCL Tigers and the High-A Lakeland Flying Tigers, hitting .235 in 58 games.
+He made his professional debut for the Dominican Summer League Tigers.
+In 2008, he played for the rookie-level Gulf Coast League Tigers and the High-A Lakeland Flying Tigers, hitting .235 in 58 games.
 Núñez split the 2009 season between the GCL Tigers and the Single-A West Michigan Whitecaps, batting .276/.333/.386 with 5 home runs and 26 RBI.
 In January 2010, Baseball America named Nunez the #7 prospect in the Tigers organization and the best defensive infielder in the Tigers organization.
 In 2010, he returned to Lakeland, slashing .222/.263/.281 with 2 home runs and 33 RBI in 128 games.
 In 2011, he split the year between Lakeland and the Double-A Erie SeaWolves, accumulating a .276/.333/.386 slash line with 5 home runs and 26 RBI.
 In 2011, while playing for Lakeland, he was named to the Florida State League Mid-Season All-Star team.

+Pittsburgh Pirates

 On December 8, 2011, the Pittsburgh Pirates selected Núñez from the Tigers in the Rule 5 draft.
 In February 2012, Núñez was placed on the 60-day disabled list with an ankle injury.
 The injury kept him out of games until August 13, 2012, when he began a rehab assignment with the Gulf Coast League Pirates, and also rehabbed with the High-A Bradenton Marauders and the Double-A Altoona Curve.
 He ended the 2012 season on the disabled list.

+Detroit Tigers (second stint)

 On October 26, 2012, the Arizona Diamondbacks claimed Núñez, with the Rule 5 restrictions still in effect.
 On December 21, the Diamondbacks returned Núñez to the Tigers.
-He spent the season with the Triple-A Toledo Mud Hens, batting .194/.242/.215 with no home runs and 4 RBI.
-He was released by the Tigers organization on October 24, 2013.
+He spent the entirety of the 2013 season with the Triple-A Toledo Mud Hens, batting .194/.242/.215 with no home runs and 4 RBI.
+Núñez was released by the Tigers organization on October 24, 2013.